-- Contributions of new money to IRAs may be pre-tax, if you meet specific income requirements.
-However, if you earn too much money to make a deductible contribution to a traditional IRA, you can still make nondeductible contributions up to the limit for the year (currently $6,500), and still get the benefit of tax-deferred growth.
+- Contributions of new money to IRAs may be pre-tax if you meet specific income requirements.
+However, earn too much money to make a deductible contribution to a traditional IRA.
+You can still make nondeductible contributions up to the limit for the year (currently $6,500) and still benefit from tax-deferred growth.
 Here are the latest income limits for deducting IRA contributions.

-- No income taxes due on capital gains, interest or dividend income as long as the assets remain in the account.
+- No income taxes are due on capital gains, interest, or dividend income as long as the assets remain in the account.
 Physical gold doesn’t pay interest or generate dividend income, of course.
-But you can buy and sell gold within your IRA account as much as you like without generating a capital gains tax liability.
+But you can buy and sell gold within your IRA account as much as possible without causing a capital gains tax liability.

 - Substantial protection against creditors, depending on your state.
 Inherited IRAs receive somewhat less creditor protection than IRAs you and your spouse built yourselves.
 Again, state laws vary.

-A Roth gold IRA is simply a Roth IRA account that is set up to allow you to own gold, silver, or other alternative asset classes.
+A Roth gold IRA is a Roth IRA account that allows you to own gold, silver, or other alternative asset classes.